Regularized Q-learning: Projected Bellman equation

-If it converges, i.e., $\theta _k \to \theta_e$ as $k \to \infty$, then it is clear that $\theta_e$ solves~(\ref{eq:projected-Bellman3}).
-Some natural questions that arise here are as follows: Which conditions can determine the existence and uniqueness of the equations in~(\ref{eq:projected-Bellman2}) and~(\ref{eq:projected-Bellman3}).
+Before moving forward, some natural questions that arise here are as follows: How does $\theta^*$ and $\theta^*_{\eta}$ differ?
+Furthermore, which conditions can determine the existence and uniqueness of the solution of~(\ref{ProjectedBellmanOptimalEq}) and~(\ref{Reg_ProjectedBellmanOptimalEq})?
 Partial answers are given in the sequel.